cds-snc/design-research-handbook/_pages/en/tools/trello.md

 - Enter projects as you start working on them.
 - Update the project card as you do work on the project.
 - Move it to the "done" column when you're done with it.
-- Colin will check Airtable for completeness every week or so.

 ### Why do we do this?
 Trello serves three purposes:
 - It keeps us abreast of each others work.
-It saves Colin and others from asking what you're doing, when.
+It saves others from asking what you're doing, when.

-- We use it to check against our progress on [our key results] _- Last updated by Colin on March 25, 2019_
+_- Last updated by Colin on March 25, 2019_